VinAIResearch/PhoGPT/README.md

 `vinai/PhoGPT-7B5` | Base | 7.5B | 2048 | 250K | 41GB
 `vinai/PhoGPT-7B5-Instruct` |Instruction following|7.5B| 2048| 250K |150K instructional prompt and response pairs| `PROMPT_TEMPLATE = "### Câu hỏi:\n{instruction}\n\n### Trả lời:"`

+## Limitations <a name="limitations"></a>

+PhoGPT has certain limitations.
+For example, it is not good at tasks involving reasoning, coding or mathematics.
+PhoGPT may generate harmful, hate speech, biased responses, or answer unsafe questions.
+Users should be cautious when interacting with PhoGPT that can produce factually incorrect output.

 ## Run the model <a name="inference"></a>

+### with vLLM, Text Generation Inference & llama.cpp

+PhoGPT can run with inference engines, such as [vLLM](https://github.com/vllm-project/vllm) and [Text Generation Inference](https://github.com/huggingface/text-generation-inference).
+Users can also employ [llama.cpp](https://github.com/ggerganov/llama.cpp) to run PhoGPT, as it belongs to the MPT model family that is supported by [llama.cpp](https://github.com/ggerganov/llama.cpp).

 ### with pure `transformers`